0cjs/sedoc/8bit/jr-200/rom.md

 There are no CMT load and save commands in the monitor; use `MLOAD "name"[,start]` and `MSAVE "name",start,end` from BASIC.

+To exit back to BASIC you may execute either of the following.
+Neither will clear the screen, and both leave the system in "monitor" input state (white characters on black background; Ctrl-letter enters symbols rather than BASIC keywords).
+Sending a screen code might fix this.
+- `Gbffd` (`BASIC_warmstart`).
+Gives the BASIC `Ready` prompt, preserving the program in memory.
+- `Ga000` (`BASIC_COLDSTART`).
+This displays the start-up messages, clears
-`GA000` will display the start-up messages and give the BASIC prompt, without clearing the screen, though this doesn't seem to leave BASIC entirely initialized properly (e.g., control-letters no longer enter BASIC keywords but instead produce symbols; sending a screen code may fix this).
+  any program in memory and gives the BASIC `Ready` prompt.
+Though this doesn't seem to leave BASIC entirely initialized properly (e.g., control-letters no

 A simple little program to test the monitor is:

-    7000 86 EE      LDAA #$EE
+    7000 86 11      LDAA #$11
     7002 B7 70 10   STAA $7010
     7005 39         RTS